 - Be a leader in building partnerships in the community with others who serve youth

 Consider adolescents when selecting décor, furniture, and reading materials.
-Provide take-home information in smaller sized formats that can be tucked in wallets or purses discreetly, and offer information in private settings.
+Provide take-home information in smaller formats that can be tucked in wallets or purses discreetly, and offer information in private settings.
 Set office hours to accommodate busy school schedules.
 Bring services to schools whenever feasible.
 Train all staff, including clerical and paraprofessionals, in how to welcome and interact with adolescents.

 Ask adolescents about sensitive topics, such as weight, sexual orientation or behavior, mental health, behavioral risks, and violence or victimization.
 Use risk screening tools.
 Integrate tools and confidentiality policies into healthcare practices to improve patient care.
 Establish practice-wide policies to create time alone with teenage patients, and inform parents in writing and on your website that this is your routine practice.